-A sparkling symbol of progress has descended on the roof of Antwerp’s newly inaugurated Port House, a former fire station that Zaha Hadid Architects (ZHA) renovated into the new port headquarters that’s achieved a ‘Very Good’ BREEAM environmental rating.
-The competition-winning design blends the renowned architecture firm’s futuristic designs with historic preservation by topping the existing building with a modern structure.
+Zaha Hadid Architects has transformed an old fire station in Antwerp into new port headquarters topped with a sparkling symbol of progress.
+The competition-winning design blends the renowned architecture firm’s futuristic designs with historic preservation, and it achieved a ‘Very Good’ BREEAM environmental rating.
 The modern addition reflects the changing colors of the water and sky and mimics the shape of a ship’s bow pointing towards Scheldt, the river on which Antwerp was founded.

 The new extension is clad in triangular glazed panels that reflect different parts of the surrounding sky and water for a shimmering effect.
 Some of the triangular facets are transparent to allow sunlight to enter the building and to control solar load.
 The facade’s sparkling appearance is a nod to Antwerp’s moniker as the city of diamonds and changes its appearance depending on the time of day.

 Images via Zaha Hadid Architects, by Hufton+Crow and Tim Fisher